tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 the type of workflow and the required computing resources.
-This includes the name of the `Rmd` file and scheduler resource settings such as: `partition`, `Njobs`, `walltime`, `memory`, etc. After all relevant settings have been set correctly, one can execute the workflow with `sbatch` within the `cl_sbatch_run` directory as follows:
+This includes the name of the `Rmd` file and scheduler resource settings such as: `partition`, `Njobs`, `walltime`, `memory`, etc. After all relevant settings have been set correctly, one can execute the workflow with `sbatch` from within the `cl_sbatch_run` directory as follows (note this is a command-line call outside of R):

 ``` sh
 sbatch wf_run_script.sh